hammoudhasan/CLDatasets/README.md

 4. Once downloaded, you can use `dataloader.py` to easily incorporate the dataset into your code.

-Note that our data could also be found on [this](https://console.cloud.google.com/storage/browser/cl-datasets) GCP Bucket.
+Note that datasets could also be found on [this link](https://huggingface.co/datasets/hammh0a/CGLM)  for CGLM, [this link](https://huggingface.co/datasets/hammh0a/CLOC) for CLOC and [this link](https://huggingface.co/datasets/hammh0a/ImageNet2K) for ImageNet-2K dataset.

 ****
 Feel free to explore the repository further and adapt the code to suit your specific requirements.